History

 About history migration

-Process instances leave traces, referred to as History in Camunda 7.
+Process instances leave traces, referred to as history in Camunda 7.
 These are audit logs of when a process instance was started, what path it took, and so on.

 It is important to note that audit data can exist for ended processes from the past, but is also available for currently still running process instances, as those process instances also left traces up to the current wait state.